anetteee/ratattack/README.md

 To run the application you will need Android Studio (or a similar IDE).

 ### Cloning the project
-clone the project to a folder of your chosing:
+clone the project to a folder of your choosing:

 <pre><code id="git-clone-command">git clone https://gitlab.stud.idi.ntnu.no/ingval/ratattack.git</code></pre>
 <button class="btn" data-clipboard-target="#git-clone-command"></button>